Indianapolis Marijuana Defense Attorney

 A marijuana defense law firm is key in helping to provide an adequate defense in a hash and marijuana possession charge.

 Marijuana paraphernalia is considered to be any equipment, product or accessory that is intended or modified for making, using or concealing marijuana, typically for recreational purposes.
 It is illegal in Indiana to manufacture, possess or sell marijuana paraphernalia.
 Retaining a marijuana paraphernalia defense attorney in Indiana is imperative in creating a clear and strong defense.
-Call our criminal defense lawyer at the Law Office of B.D.
-Williams to get started, as manufacturing, selling or possessing marijuana paraphernalia is a Class A infraction punishable by up to a $10,000 fine.
+Call our criminal defense lawyer at the [nap_names id=”FIRM-NAME-3″] to get started, as manufacturing, selling or possessing marijuana paraphernalia is a Class A infraction punishable by up to a $10,000 fine.

 A subsequent conviction of manufacturing, selling or possessing paraphernalia is a Level 6 felony punishable by six months to 2 ½ years of imprisonment and a maximum fine of $10,000.